A collection of classical literature including Thucydides Historiae.

 For this course, the allocation of graduate supervision is the responsibility of the Faculty of Classics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Classics.

 You will be appointed a supervisor or supervisors with relevant expertise, who will support you throughout your doctoral work, beginning with the formulation of the topic and ending with the final examination.
-You will typically have at least two meetings a term with your supervisor, although more frequent meetings can be arranged as needed.
+Most students have the opportunity to meet their supervisor twice a term, although more frequent meetings can be arranged as needed.

 Assessment